 Brown was recognized as the 2005 BIG EAST Volleyball Coach of the Year - the league's first five-time winner of the award - and named the top coach in the AVCA's Northeast Region while becoming a finalist for the AVCA's national award.

-Since becoming a member of the BIG EAST Conference in 1995, Notre Dame has seven times been perfect in league play (including a 14-0 mark in 2009), going on to win 11 regular-season titles and nine tournament championships.
-The Irish have won 46 team BIG EAST statistical crowns, as well as 27 individual statistical championships.
-The league's player of the year has been from Notre Dame six times, while Irish student-athletes have garnered 60 all-conference accolades, including 32 first-team honors.
+Under Brown, Notre Dame was perfect in BIG EAST regular season play seven times (including a 14-0 mark in 2009), going on to win 11 regular-season titles and nine tournament championships.
+The league's player of the year came from Notre Dame six times, while Irish student-athletes garnered 60 all-conference accolades, including 32 first-team honors.

 Brown has seen her Irish players gain All-America accolades on 18 occasions, with Brewster becoming the first Notre Dame player to be selected as an AVCA All-American (third team in 2004 and second team in 2005).
 In 2009, three of Brown's players were named All-Americans.
 Serinity Phillips was named a third team All-American while Christina Kaelin and Jamel Nicholas earned honorable mention accolades.
 A pair of sophomore standouts received honorable mention All-America honors in 2012 as Toni Alugbue and Jeni Houser brought home honors after impressive campaigns.